Coco Coir FAQ Canada — The Basics

 - Disease resistance: Natural lignins in coco coir reduce Pythium pressure — especially valuable in Ontario's humid winter growing conditions.

-- Cost: Factory-direct coco coir pricing is consistently more competitive than rockwool for Canadian greenhouse operators at any scale.
+- Cost: Factory-direct coco coir pricing is consistently more competitive than rockwool for Canadian greenhouse operators.

 Coco coir supports virtually every crop grown commercially and at home across Canada:

-- 🌱 Propagation — Our pellets and propagation cubes for seeding and cloning
+- Propagation — Our propagation cubes for seeding and cloning

 Lab-tested.
 Calcium-buffered.
 Shipped fast to every Canadian province.
 Browse the full product range or request a wholesale quote.